pal1000/mesa-dist-win/relnotes.md

 ### Build script
 - Python modules update: pip freeze is seriously broken.
-Always use pip install -U. setuptools wasn't updated at all due to pip freeze shortcommings.
+Always use pip install -U. setuptools wasn't updated at all due to pip freeze shortcomings.
 Also Scons 3.0.1 wasn't picked up despite being live on Pypi.
 - Python modules: wheel is no longer needed.
 ### Build script documentation
 - Workaround a pywin32 installer bug.